Docker Terms of Service

 c.
 Creating accounts for the purpose of selling those accounts

-5.2 For all purchased resources and services, including with limitation any purchased Applications (as defined in Section 9), Docker will charge your credit card on a monthly basis or at the interval indicated in Docker fees and payment policies, if different.
+5.2 For all purchased resources and services, including with limitation any purchased Applications (as defined in Section 9), Docker will charge your credit card at the interval indicated at https://www.docker.com/pricing.
 Docker may change its fees and payment policies by notifying you at least fifteen (15) days before the beginning of the billing cycle in which such change will take effect.
 Late payments will bear interest at the rate of 1.5% per month (or the highest rate permitted by law, if less).
 All fees are non-refundable (except as expressly set forth in Section 11.3) and exclusive of applicable taxes.
 You are responsible for paying all taxes and government charges, and all reasonable expenses and attorneys fees Docker incurs collecting late amounts.
-You acknowledge and agree that any credit card and related billing and payment information that you provide to Docker may be shared by Docker with companies who work on Docker's behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Docker and servicing your account.
+You acknowledge and agree that any credit card and related billing and payment information that you provide to Docker may be shared by Docker with companies who work on Docker’s behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Docker and servicing your account.
 Docker may also provide information in response to valid legal process, such as subpoenas, search warrants and court orders, or to establish or exercise its legal rights or defend against legal claims.
 Docker shall not be liable for any use or disclosure of such information by such third parties.
 Docker reserves the right to disable your access to the Service for any late payments.
 Any outstanding balance becomes immediately due and payable upon termination of the Terms for any reason.

 6. User Content

 6.1 The Service allows you and other users to submit, post, transmit, and share content with other users, which may include, without limitation, data files, text, articles, documents, computer software or code, music, images, audiovisual works, informational materials and any user comments submitted by you and other users on or through the Service (collectively, “User Content”).
-For the avoidance of doubt, User Content shall not include Applications (as defined in Section 9).
+For the avoidance of doubt, User Content shall not include Third Party Content (as defined in Section 9).
 You retain all your ownership rights in your User Content.
 Docker simply displays or makes the User Content available to users of the Service and does not otherwise control the content thereof.
 Docker does not guarantee any accuracy or confidentiality with respect to any information contained in any User Content, and strongly recommends that you think carefully about what you transmit, submit or post to or through the Service.
 You understand that all information contained in User Content is the sole responsibility of the person from whom such User Content originated.
 This means that you, and not Docker, are entirely responsible for all User Content that you upload, post, transmit, or otherwise make available through the Service, as well as for any actions taken by Docker or other users as a result of such User Content.

 6.2 Docker intends to, but does not guarantee that it will, display or make any User Content available on or through the Service, and Docker reserves the right to refuse to allow any User Content on the Service, or to edit or remove any User Content at any time with or without prior notice, if Docker reasonably believes that you or your User Content are in violation of these Terms or otherwise disrupt or threaten the operation of the Service.
 Without limiting the generality of the preceding sentence, Docker complies with the Digital Millennium Copyright Act, and will remove User Content from the Service upon receipt of a compliant takedown notice (see Section 16 below).
 You agree to immediately take down any User Content that violates the Terms, including pursuant to a take-down request from Docker.
 In the event that you elect not to comply with a request from Docker to take down certain User Content, Docker reserves the right to directly take down such User Content, or to suspend or terminate your use of the Service.